 Economic Diversity:

-Australia has a significant range of occupations, industries, and economic statuses.
+There is a significant range of economic diversity in Australia.
 It has a mixed economy with manufacturing, agriculture, and mining industries.
 Thanks to different cultural practices and diversity, it can mitigate economic downturns.
 Reason?
 With various industries cropping up, the risk can be spread across various sectors.

 Cultural Diversity:

-From one or both parents born individuals to migrant communities – Australia is home to diverse cultures.
+From individuals born to one or both parents to migrant communities, Australia is home to diverse cultures.
 This is what sets it apart from other nations around the globe.
 The 2021 census says 29% of Australia’s population was born overseas.
 20% had at least one parent who was born overseas.
 The Western culture in Australia was influenced by Britain, the continent’s geography, and the endless contributions of Aboriginals, Torres Islanders, and Oceania people.
 That also answers what is glocalisation from a neutral point of view.

 Current Demographic Profile